collective/pas.plugins.oidc/README.md

 ## Installation

-This package supports Plone sites using Volto and ClassicUI.
+This package supports Plone sites using Volto and Classic UI.

 For proper Volto support, the requirements are: